 Completed workbooks must be sent to the Surfing New Zealand Development Manager, along with a photocopy of your First Aid certificate.
 A SNZ I.D. card is then issued as proof of attaining the ISA Level One Surf Instructors qualification.
 Official ISA Level One Surf Instructors certificates are sent to recipients direct from ISA Headquarters in California, USA.

 The course costs $600 (GST inc) per person based on a minimum of 10 people and is valid in NZ for 2 years from the date of the course.
 After two years you need to refresh your Community Surf Instructors Lifesaving Award and First Aid only.
 You can refresh your Community Surf Instructors Lifesaving Award at any Level 1 Course.
-The cost is $100 and this module runs from 10am-12pm on day two of the course.
+The cost is $100 and includes a new SNZ Coaching ID Card.
+This module runs from 10am-12pm on day two of the course.
 The full Course runs from 8:30am – 5:00pm both days.

-16-17 December ISA Level 1 Surf Instructors Course, Gisborne – register here
+7-8 April ISA Level 1 Surf Instructors Course, Dunedin TBC

-If you are interested in attending a course then please register your interest with the Surfing New Zealand Development Manager – Lee Ryan by email firstname.lastname@example.org.
+If you are interested in attending a course in 2018 then please register your interest with the Surfing New Zealand Development Manager – Lee Ryan by email email@example.com.

-If your Surfing NZ coaching card has expired (valid 2 years from the date you took the course) you will need to re-do your Community Lifesaving award and First Aid Certificate and pay a renewal fee of $100.
-You can do this by clicking on the registeration form for any upcoming Level 1 Course and selecting the “refresher” link.
+If your Surfing NZ coaching card has expired (valid 2 years from the date you took the course) you will need to re-do your First Aid Certificate and 200m/run/swim/run (at one of the above courses or with your local surf lifesaving club if you can) and pay a renewal fee of $100.
+You can pay the fee online here

 If seeking work outside of NZ you may wish to renew your ISA Coaching Card direct with the ISA via their website here

-Please contact Lee Ryan if you need more information on the instructor card re-registration process.
+Please contact Lee Ryan if you need more information.